 Under the Hood of IUL and Whole Life Insurance

-Whole Life insurance has been the cornerstone of the cash value insurance marketplace for at least 10 decades.
+Whole Life insurance has been the cornerstone of the cash value insurance marketplace for at least a century.
 The product’s popularity appears to rise and fall with the attitude and opportunities that are prevailing in the market during various periods of time.
 Here’s how whole life insurance works for the policyholder:

 - The investor (policyholder) purchases the policy by paying a premium to the insurance carrier.

-- On an annual basis, the carriers actuaries are charged with determining the actual experience and will adjust the initial premium accordingly using an annual dividend declaration.
-(This method is similar to the strategy of intentionally overpaying your taxes and then getting a refund once you’ve calculated your actual tax liability).
+- On an annual basis, the company board of directors is charged with determining the actual experience and will adjust the initial premium using an annual dividend declaration.
+(This method is similar to intentionally overpaying your taxes and getting a refund once you’ve calculated your actual tax liability).

 - The cash value in your policy then increases after the insurer credits the cash account with the interest and dividends.

 Historically, whole life insurance was the preferred cash-value life insurance that most people used until consumers started to ask for various updates because the feeling was that the product was dated and needed a facelift.
 This new attitude forced the insurance market to re-examine traditional whole life insurance in the early 80s.
 Here’s what the carriers heard from consumers: